 The Bodhisatta was once an antelope.
 While out eating, the Bodhisatta caught sight of a hunter hiding in a tree and stayed far away.
-So the hunter heaved his spear at the Bodhisatta.
+So the hunter threw his spear at the Bodhisatta.
 He told the hunter, “Even though you missed me, you won’t miss your punishments in hell.”

 The Bodhisatta was once a king’s warhorse.
 When seven rival kings joined forces to capture the kingdom, the king sent out his best charioteer pulled by the Bodhisatta to fight them alone.
-After defeating six of the armies the Bodhisatta was injured.
+After defeating six of the armies, the Bodhisatta was injured.
 But he knew he was the best horse, so he continued to fight.
-After defeating the seventh army he died.
+After defeating the seventh army, he died.

 The Bodhisatta was once a bird.
-One windy day branches in his flock’s tree rubbed together hard enough to produce smoke.
+One windy day, branches in his flock’s tree rubbed together hard enough to produce smoke.
 The Bodhisatta told his flock to leave because the tree could catch fire, but some foolish birds stayed behind.
-When his prediction came true the birds still there died.
+When his prediction came true, the birds still there died.

 The Bodhisatta was once a tree fairy.
-A crane promised to carry some fish from their pond, which was drying up, to another that was full of water, but instead he ate them.
+A crane promised to carry some fish from their pond, which was drying up, to another that was full of water; but instead, he ate them.
 He tried to do the same with a crab, but when the crab knew the crane’s intention, he snipped off his head with his claw.
 Seeing this, the Bodhisatta praised the crab and preached that deceit is a terrible thing.

 1‑20, 21‑40, 41‑60, 61‑80, 81‑100, 101‑120, 121‑140, 141‑160, 161‑180, 181‑200, 201‑220, 221‑240, 241‑260, 261‑280, 281‑300, 301‑320, 321‑340, 341‑360, 361‑380, 381‑400, 401‑420, 421‑440, 441‑460, 461‑480, 481‑500, 501‑520, 521‑537, 538‑547